qanastek/EDT-UAPV/readme.md

 # New Visual Studio Shortcuts

-* Write /** and press TAB | It's make a javadocs style comment with param and returns
+* Write /** and press TAB | It's make a javadocs style comment with param and returns.